packetvitality/ExcavationPack/README.md

 ![image](https://user-images.githubusercontent.com/45752781/111229585-607e8580-85a3-11eb-9b7d-7bdde6de9dfe.png)

 *To date all of the containers are using Python, but that is just based on my knowledge, comfort level, and the fact that this was the next evolution of a monolithic Python script.*

+# Common Problems / Troubleshooting
+Make sure the user you initiate the containers with has read/write access to the data dump directory.
+If there are no compressed files, only read access is needed.
+However, if a file needs to be uncompressed it will do so within the data dump directory.
+I've noted a couple instances where the data was copied/moved to a folder created by 'root', making the contents unavailable to normal user accounts.

+Logs files are created in the working directory within the results folder.
+Searching or following those logs looking for 'Failed' events can help identify what may be going wrong.

+Happy to answer questions if you have having trouble.
+I wrote this to help others in the community, so I'd love to hear from you!
+I can be reached on Twitter @packetvitality.